MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/id-partners/setup-partner-center.md

 2. Click the **Confirm** button.

    At the bottom of the dialog box, the message appears: "Publishing configuration..." and then "Publishing configuration finished successfully."
    The game is actually published after a delay of possibly 20 minutes.
+IMPORTANT: THOUGH THE UI SAYS THE JOB IS COMPLETE, THE XBOX LIVE SERVERS CAN TAKE AS LONG AS 30 MINUTES TO REPLICATE THE NEW INFO.

 3. Click the **Close** button.